iluaster/The_7000_vocabulary_words/README.md

 # The 7000 vocabulary words

-There are some words added/removed to the New_7000 vocabulary list.
+Here is the paragraph rephrased with improved clarity and flow:

-If you had learned the Old_7000 vocabulary, you could reference new_add_word.txt and special_words.txt for study.
+The New_7000 vocabulary list has been updated, with some words added and others removed.
+If you previously learned the Old_7000 list, you can use the files "new_add_word.txt" and "special_words.txt" to supplement your studies and ensure you're familiar with the changes.